hannahstorer/snake-game/README.md

 |_____________________________/   \
 ```

-built from scratch with python and github actions!
+built from scratch with python and github actions! this was super fun to learn and make!

 the snake finds the closest contribution cell on the graph with BFS then eats it and finds the next one! once all of the contributions are eaten then the snake moves through the rest of the grid and the animation loops again